 9. Check for First-Time Buyer Programs and Grants

 There are many down payment assistance programs and grants for first-time homebuyers available.
 HUD has many local state programs that offer first-time home buyers down payment assistance programs to buy a home.

 You can also find local programs on your city or counties website.
 Some of these programs may require you to take a homebuyer education class to be eligible.

 Editor’s Note: First-time homebuyers tax credit is no longer available.

-As a first-time homebuyer you have more loan options than just an FHA loan.
-Depending on your situation you may qualify for some other loan programs that offer advantages over FHA loans.
+As a first-time home buyer you have more loan options than just an FHA loan.
+Depending on your situation you may qualify for some other loan programs that offer advantages over an FHA home loans.